apple-fritter/irccloud-to-weechat/README.md

-# logconvert.irccloud-to-weechat
+# irccloud-to-weechat
 This program demonstrates how Rust can be used to work with files and archives, parse data, and write data to files.
-In this implementation, we use Rust to convert an `IRCCloud` log export to `weechat` log format.
+In this implementation, we use Rust to convert an `IRCCloud` log export to `Weechat` log format.

 I have also formed a program to convert IRCCloud logs to the [X-Chat](https://github.com/apple-fritter/logconvert.irccloud-to-xchat) format.